systemd/mkosi/mkosi.md

   <!--  FIXME: allow `Force=<n>` -->

-`Bootable=`, `--bootable`, `-b`

-: Generate a bootable image for UEFI systems.

 `KernelCommandLine=`, `--kernel-command-line=`

-: Use the specified kernel command line when building bootable images.
+: Use the specified kernel command line when building images.
 By default command line arguments get appended.
 To remove all arguments from the current list pass "!\*".
 To remove specific arguments add a space separated list of "!" prefixed arguments.
 For example adding "!\* console=ttyS0 rw" to a `mkosi.conf` file or the command line arguments passes "console=ttyS0 rw" to the kernel in any case.
 Just adding "console=ttyS0 rw" would append these two arguments to the kernel command line created by lower priority configuration files or previous `KernelCommandLine=` command line arguments.

 `SecureBoot=`, `--secure-boot`